-As you already know G Suite offers a wide set of tools to help businesses and teams.
+As you already know, Google Workspace offers a broad set of tools to help businesses and teams.
 Google Hangouts is an example of a communication tool included in its plans.
-But for some reason, businesses are opting for third-party tools to make their video meetings, even having Hangouts included on what they pay for G Suite.
+But for some reason, companies are opting for third-party tools to make their video meetings, even though Hangouts is included on their G Suite plan.

-At the beginning of 2020, Googles started rebranding Google Hangouts Meet on G Suite to Google Meet, focusing more on the business world.
-Also offering integrations to their other business apps, such as Gmail and Google Chat, to make it easier for teams to communicate.
+At the beginning of 2020, Googles started rebranding Google Hangouts Meet on Google Workspace to Google Meet, focusing more on the business world.
+Besides, now Google is offering integrations to their other business apps, such as Gmail and Chat, to make it easier for teams to communicate.

-On this guide, you are going to learn how to use the Google Meet properly, so you can set online meetings with your teammates.
+In this guide, you are going to learn how to use Google Meet properly so that you can set online meetings with your teammates.

-The G Suite version offers additional features, while the consumer version — still called Hangouts — doesn’t.
+The Google Workspace version offers additional features, while the consumer version — still called Hangouts — doesn’t.
 Let’s explore the differences in each one of them.

-With the G Suite version of Meet, there are different limits of participants on the same meeting, depending on your G Suite plan:
+With the Google Workspace version of Meet, there are different limits of participants on the same meeting, depending on your Google Workspace plan:

 - 100 participants on the Basic plan;

 Moreover, on the Enterprise plan, it’s possible to reach up to 100,000 live stream viewers.
 Google Workspace users can head to meet.google.com right now to start a meeting or book them ahead of time using Hangouts Chat or Google Calendar.